-Frank Somerville has been with KTVU-TV since 1991.
-He currently co-anchors the weekday editions of "KTVU Channel 2 News at 5," "KTVU Channel 2 News at 6" and "The Ten O'Clock News" on KTVU Channel 2.
+Frank Somerville has been with KTVU since 1991.
+He currently co-anchors the "KTVU Channel 2 News at 5," "KTVU Channel 2 News at 6" and "The Ten O'Clock News" Monday thru Friday.

-Of all the stories he's reported on, the two that stand out the most are; flying with the Blue Angels (yes he did throw up) and being a witness to an execution at San Quentin Prison (twice).
-Many people have asked him why he volunteered to watch the execution.
-Somerville says there were three reasons, "First, the more personal experiences I can have as an anchor, the better it makes me when I am sitting on the anchor desk.
-I now have an intimate knowledge of an execution and that is so important because the death penalty is an issue we will be reporting on for years to come.
-Second, I was curious to see what an execution and the procedure leading up to it is like.
-Curiosity, in my opinion, is one of the qualities that define a great anchor or reporter.
-And, finally, I wanted to see if watching an execution would impact how I felt personally about the death penalty.”
+"First, the more personal experiences I can have, the better that makes me as an anchor.
+I now have an intimate knowledge of an execution and that is important because there are over 700 people on death row and the death penalty is an issue that we’ll be reporting on for years.
+Second, I was curious to see what’s involved in an execution, and what the procedure is like.
+And finally, I wanted to see if watching an execution would impact how I felt personally about the death penalty.”

-Somerville grew up in Berkeley and has been a vegetarian for more than 40 years.
+Somerville grew up in Berkeley.
+He’s been a vegetarian for more than 40 years.
 "We had chickens as pets and when my mom served chicken, I thought how can I eat that if I have pet chickens out back?
-So, I stopped eating chicken at age 5 and by age 12 I had stopped eating all meat, fish and poultry.
-I don’t do it for health reasons; I do it because I don’t like killing animals.
+So, I stopped eating chicken at age 5.
+By age 12, I had stopped eating all meat, fish and poultry.
+I don’t do it for health reasons.
+I do it because I don’t like killing animals.
 But, just for the record, I don’t think it is wrong to eat meat.
 In fact, both of my girls are big meat eaters.”

-Somerville spends a lot of time volunteering for various causes; one of the most important to him is adoption because his youngest daughter is adopted.
-"If someone were to ask me what I am most proud of in my life it is that we adopted Callie.
-Every day I can see the difference we made in her life, and everyday I experience the difference she's made in ours."
+Somerville spends a lot of time volunteering for various causes.
+One of the most important to him is adoption because his youngest daughter is adopted.
+"If someone were to ask me what I am most proud of in my life, it is that we adopted Callie.
+Every day I can see the difference we made in her life, and every day I get to experience the difference she's made in ours."